pivotal-cf/pivotal-ui/docs/GetStarted.md

 In development mode, this will inject PUI css directly into your page.
 In production mode, it will create a file called `components.css` as well as any fonts or images required by the css.
 If you are using pui-starter, you will need to add `components.css` to your `scripts` key in `application.json`.

+## Using Pivotal UI CSS only

+Our compiled css is available at `http://d2bsvk2etkq8vr.cloudfront.net/pui-css/pui-components-<VERSION>.css`.

+For example, styles for `14.0.0` is available at http://d2bsvk2etkq8vr.cloudfront.net/pui-css/pui-components-14.0.0.css